St Mary's University, Twickenham: Sports centre

-Sports hall

-This multi-purpose facility, which underwent refurbishment in 2010, offers a variety of facilities suited to badminton, basketball, netball, mini tennis and a five-a-side football and can also cater for cricket, korfball, rugby union and rugby league.

-Tennis hall

-The tennis hall is the largest indoor facility and houses a variety of courts.
-It has been used by several national and international sports teams including the England, Australia and New Zealand All Blacks rugby union teams.

 Athletics track

-In 2017 the track was renamed the Sir Mo Farah track.
-Athletes from SMRAC (St Mary's Richmond Athletics Club) who use the track and St Mary's Uni students attended the official opening where Mo Farah opened it.
+In 2017, athletes from SMRAC (St Mary's Richmond Athletics Club) who use the track and students attended the official opening of the renamed Sir Mo Farah track.

-The six-lane, 400 m synthetic athletics is floodlit and can be used all year round.
+The six-lane, 400 m synthetic running track is floodlit and can be used all year round.
 It was opened in 2005 and underwent resurfacing in 2010.
 In addition to being used by students, it is used by local schools, St Mary's Richmond Athletic Club and world class athletes connected to the St Mary's Endurance Performance and Coaching Centre (EPACC) including Mo Farah, Joanne Pavey, Andrew Baddeley, Andrew Osagie and Stephanie Twell.
 In addition, the track has been used by Usain Bolt, the Kenyan National Long Distance team and the Chinese Marathon squad.

-The track is UK Athletics-certified and has the following features: